sumanmukherjee03/practice-and-katas/k8s/CKA/32-kubeadm.README.md

 kubeadm join 192.168.56.2:6443 --token st1zft.1eh6dk8ygvpx2eym --discovery-token-ca-cert-hash sha256:94d4d8184229faa660259cf35b294367c3659be3368f570ae8e8b6d12d135b41
 ```
 How to list/create the kubeadm join token that can be used by the worker nodes to join a kubernetes cluster if you lost the one from before.
+This needs to be run on the master.
 ```
 kubeadm init
 kubeadm token list